bricklen/gmailnotifier/README.md

 > When you use 2-Step Verification, some apps or devices may be blocked from accessing your Google Account.
 App Passwords are a way to let the blocked app or device access your Google Account.

 ## Privacy notice
-This app does **NOT** send your credentials (or anything else) to external locations, except directly to https://mail.google.com/mail to get the unread mail counts.
+This little app does not save, nor send your credentials (or anything else for that matter) anywhere, except directly to https://mail.google.com/mail to get the unread mail counts.

-You are encouraged to review the `main.go` source file - and to build a new executable from that - if you have any concerns that there might be some malicious code in this plugin.
+You are encouraged to review the `main.go` source file - and to build a new executable from that - if you have any concerns about the code.

-If you fork or build from source, be sure to maintain the credentials file name of `.creds_gmail`, or if you change it, make sure to update the `.gitignore` file with the new file name so that it does not get inadvertently committed to your github repo.

 ## Disclaimer
 See the LICENSE about disclaimers of liability.
 As with all Open Source software: use at your own risk.